thoughtworksarts/thoughtworksarts.github.io/app/_people/dilate-ensemble.markdown

 participation : Resident
 season        : Fall 2021
 teaser        :
-   <p>Dilate Ensemble is an audio-visual performance collective.
-The group responded to COVID lockdown with a series of improvised online performances initiated by artist Carole Kim, who compressed video installation practice to fit beneath her kitchen table.
-The group expanded this with live-time synced contributions from musicisans and other members of the collective.</p>
+   <p>Dilate Ensemble is an audio-visual performance collective which produced a series of improvised online performances initiated by artist Carole Kim during COVID-19 lockdown.</p>
+   <p>Carole compressed her video installation practice to fit beneath her kitchen table, and with outher members using realtime audio collaboration technology to generate a shared performance from remote locations.</p>

 links:
  - icon    : "fa-globe-americas"